keyvank/tsp/src/0-preface.md

 ***February 10th, 2026***

 People are pretending as if text-to-video models have always existed.
+(I can't believe I have )

 ## Preface